-Biopower: Foucault and Beyond, co-edited with Nicolae Morar, The University of Chicago Press, forthcoming, 2015.
+Biopower: Foucault and Beyond, edited with Nicolae Morar, The University of Chicago Press, forthcoming, 2016.

-The Way of Nature and the Way of Grace: Philosophical Footholds on Terrence Malick's Tree of Life, co-edited with Jonathan Beever, Northwestern University Press, forthcoming, 2016.
+The Way of Nature and the Way of Grace: Philosophical Footholds on Terrence Malick's Tree of Life, edited with Jonathan Beever, Northwestern University Press, forthcoming, 2016.

-Between Foucault and Derrida, co-edited with Yubraj Aryal and Nicolae Morar, under contract with Edinburgh University Press.
+Between Foucault and Derrida, edited with Yubraj Aryal and Nicolae Morar, Edinburgh University Press, forthcoming, 2016.